karkir0003/Idea-Dump/README.md

 * What gives you the feeling of "Wouldn't it be so great if X technology/app can have Y feature?".
 Why not build that out?

-If you guys do take an idea from this doc and build out a project, please credit @karkir0003 for it!
+If you guys do take an idea from this doc and build out a project, please credit @karkir0003 and @farisdurrani for it!
 These ideas are listed in no-particular order.
 Happy building :construction_worker:

 ## Ideas